pschaus/book_lepl1402/source/part3.rst

         }

-Both have a time complexity of :math:`\Theta (n)` but the space complexity of the iterative version is :math:`O(1)` while the one of the recursive version is :math:`\Theta (n)`.
-You may be a bit surprised by this result since not array of size :math:`n` is ever created in the recursive version.
+Both implementations have a time complexity of :math:`\Theta (n)`.
+However, the space complexity of the iterative version is :math:`O(1)`, while the one of the recursive version is :math:`\Theta (n)`.

+You may be a bit surprised by this result since no array of size :math:`n` is ever created in the recursive version.
-True! but a stack is created of size `n`.
-A tack ?
-Yes a stack, but it is not visible and it is created by the JVM.
+True!
+But a stack of size ``n`` is created.
+A stack?
+Yes, a stack, but it is not visible and it is created by the JVM.

-As explained before, every recursive call requires to store the local context or *frame* so that when the recursion returns, the multiplication can be performed.
-It means that our execution stack for computing 10! will look like [10*[9*[8*[7*[6*[5*[4*[3*[2*[1]]]]]]]]]].
+Indeed, as explained before, every recursive call requires to store the local context or *frame* so that when the recursion returns, the multiplication can be performed.
+The sucessive frames are stored in a system stack that is transparently managed by the JVM, and that is part of the auxiliary space.
+The system stack for computing the factorial of 10 will look like ``[10*[9*[8*[7*[6*[5*[4*[3*[2*[1]]]]]]]]]]``.
-This stack can be visualized by using the debugger and adding a break point in the method.
+This system stack can be visualized using the IntelliJ debugger by adding a breakpoint in the method.
-The call stack is show at the bottom left in IntelliJ and you can see what the local context is by clicking on each *frame*.
+The call stack is shown at the bottom left of IntelliJ and you can see what the local context is by clicking on each *frame*.

 .. figure:: _static/images/stack_factorial.png